Please confirm topic selection

 • three ossification centers

-• one for each lateral mass (posterior neural arches)
+• one for each lateral mass (come together posteriorly to form posterior neural arch)

-• lateral masses fuse to body at age 7
+• lateral masses fuse to the body at age 7

 • anterior arch does not appear until 1 year of age